cfengine/documentation/reference/promise-types/commands.markdown

 #### useshell

-**Description**: Specifies which shell to use when executing the command.
+**Description:** Specifies which shell to use when executing the command.

 The default is to *not* use a shell when executing commands.
 Use of a shell has both resource and security consequences.
 A shell consumes an